hermangroup/docs/introduction/how-to-buy.rst

   https://www.coinspot.com.au

-  CoinSpot is an Australian exchange offering DASH, BTC, LTC and ETH in exchange for AUD.
+  CoinSpot is an Australian exchange offering HISTORIA, BTC, LTC and ETH in exchange for AUD.

 Holy Transaction